During “Shared Beauty: Detached Segments of Ancient Japanese Calligraphy" (Saturday, December 21, 2024 – Sunday, February 9, 2025)

 - The Allure of Buddhist Art:

 - The Buddhist art works collected by Nezu Kaichirō, Sr. (1860–1940) form one of the pillars of the Nezu Museum collection.
 Examples of Gandharan and Chinese stone sculpture from his collection appear in the Entrance Hall.
-Gallery 3 presents small gilded Buddhist statues and copper Buddhist implements with Buddhist images rendered on them.
+Gallery 3 presents wooden Buddhist sculptures created in Japan in the style of the early Kamakura period, about the thirteenth century.

 Nezu Museum